hanzhang0116/hzpa-dprive-xfr-over-tls/draft-ietf-dprive-xfr-over-tls.md

 The following sections include detailed clarifications on the updates to XFR behavior implied in [@!RFC7766] and how the use of [@!RFC7828] applies specifically to XFR exchanges.
-They also discusses how IXFR and AXFR can reuse the same TCP connection.
+They also discuss how IXFR and AXFR can reuse the same TCP connection.

 For completeness, we also mention here the recent specification of extended DNS